'Failure is not a crime,' defense says in trial of Theranos founder Holmes | Law-Order

 'Failure is not a crime,' defense says in trial of Theranos founder Holmes

-Theranos founder Elizabeth Holmes is not a villain but rather a hard-working, young and naive businesswoman whose company simply failed, her lawyer told jurors on Wednesday at the former Silicon Valley star's trial on federal fraud charges involving the now-defunct blood-testing startup once valued at $9 billion.
-The prosecution and defense painted remarkably different portraits of Holmes in their opening statements to the 12-member jury in one of the most closely watched trials of a U.S. corporate executive in years.
+Theranos founder Elizabeth Holmes is not a villain but rather a hard-working, young and naive businesswoman whose company simply failed, her lawyer told jurors on Wednesday at the former Silicon Valley star's trial on fraud charges involving the now-defunct blood-testing startup once valued at $9 billion.
+Federal prosecutors and defense lawyers painted remarkably different portraits of Holmes in their opening statements to the 12-member jury in one of the most closely watched trials of an American corporate executive in years.
 The prosecution then called its first witness, a former company executive.

-Robert Leach, a member of the prosecution team, said Holmes had engaged in a scheme of "lying and cheating" to attain wealth and fame at the expense of investors and patients.
+Robert Leach, one of the prosecutors, said Holmes had engaged in a scheme of "lying and cheating" to attain wealth and fame at the expense of investors and patients.
 Holmes is accused of making false claims about Theranos, including that its devices - designed to draw a drop of blood from a finger prick - could run a range of tests more quickly and accurately than conventional laboratory means.

 "In the end, Theranos failed and Ms. Holmes walked away with nothing," defense lawyer Lance Wade told jurors in San Jose, California.
 "But failure is not a crime.
 Trying your hardest and coming up short is not a crime.
 And by the time this trial is over, you will see that the villain the government just presented is actually a living, breathing human being who did her very best each and every day.
 And she is innocent," Wade added.

 Holmes, 37, has pleaded not guilty to 10 counts of wire fraud and two counts of conspiracy.
-She may testify during the trial.
-"This is a case about fraud - about lying and cheating to get money," Leach told jurors.
+She may testify during the trial, which resumes on Friday with more witness testimony.
+"This is a case about fraud - about lying and cheating to get money," prosecutor Leach told jurors.

 "The scheme brought her fame, it brought her honor and it brought her adoration," Leach added, also making her a billionaire.
 "She had become, as she sought, one of the most celebrated CEOs in Silicon Valley and the world.
 But under the facade of Theranos' success there were significant problems brewing," Leach said.